vishalvijay18/Geometric-Modeling-Using-CPlusPlus/README.md

 Let me know if you face any issues.

 ###Basics
+---
 1. What are .smf files?
-  *In the SMF (Simple Mesh Format) format, a mesh is given by a vertex list followed by a face  list.
+- In the SMF (Simple Mesh Format) format, a mesh is given by a vertex list followed by a face  list.
 Each  line  in  the vertex list starts with the character ‘v’, followed by the x, y, and z vertex coordinates.
 Each line in the face list starts with the character ‘f’, and followed by three integers indexing into the vertex list.
 The vertex indexes start with 1 and are given in counterclockwise order, viewed from the  tip  of the  triangle’s  outward  pointing  normal.
 Any  comments  start with the character ‘#’.
 The very first line of the SMF file is of the form “# n m”, where n is the number of vertices and m the number of faces in the mesh.